choreonoid/choreonoid-doc/en/plugin-development/ode-plugin.rst

    dSpaceCollide(spaceID, (void*)this, &nearCallback);

 This is an ODE function that searches for objects that might collide and calls the nearCallback function specified in the third argument.
 The second argument is used for parameter passing.
 In ODE, collision detection is performed this way, and constraint forces are generated between contacting objects within the nearCallback function.
-We'll omit detailed explanation about ODE here, but will explain the handling of crawler links.
+We'll omit detailed explanation about ODE here, but will explain the handling of pseudo-continuous track links.

 Here's the source code for the nearCallback function: